 This year-round home for a family of four is situated on a grassy hillside above Missoula.
 The home is composed of three distinct gable roofed volumes connected by a glass entry hall.
-Each volume holds a distinct function and is positioned to capture and frame the incredible views of the surrounding mountains and valleys.
+Each volume holds a distinct function and is positioned to capture and frame incredible views of the surrounding mountains and valleys.
 Though quite visible from the neighborhood below and the popular hiking trails on the hillsides above, the clients wanted the home to have an understated presence on the land.
 This was achieved by dividing the home into a compound of simple, agriculture inspired volumes and partially burying it into the hillside.
 By camouflaging the home while opening up to the massive views the design achieves a comfortable balance of prospect and refuge.

 The active family wanted a low maintenance, contemporary home.
 Exterior materials were chosen primarily for durability, but also for their inherent natural qualities.
 Charcoal grey steel roofing and a lighter grey siding will never require painting and imbue the home with a soft reflective quality, constantly changing with the light.
-The concrete base has a rough and real beauty which will resist grass fires, an ever more common threat in our ever-warming climate.
-Wood siding at the entries and covered porches offer a warm greeting to the family and their guests.
+The concrete base has a rough and real beauty which will resist grass fires, an ever more common threat in our warming climate.
+Wood siding at the entries and covered porches offers a warm greeting to the family and their guests.
 The interior is fresh and bright with warm wood accents.